eusi/wg-organizer/README.md

 **Important** to notice that this is just an educational non-commercial application which was created for a course at Munich University of Applied Sciences.

+*P.S.
+In germany we call a shared flat "Wohngemeinschaft" with the abbreviation "WG".
+Thats the reason why we called your protoype (codename) wg-organizer.*

 ## Requires

  * Rails 4.0.2
+ * Ruby 1.9.3